webqit/quantum-js/README.md

 While the above *double star* syntax isn't supported as-is by the polyfill, you could acheive the same using the `ReflexFunction` constructor below.

-If you're really into Custom Elements, you may find the [Play UI PlayElement](https://github.com/webqit/playui/tree/master/packages/playui-element) mixin exciting.

 </details>

+**--> Example 4:** Check out how the `PlayElement` mixin brings Reflex-Functions-based reactivity to Custom Elements! ([Visit `PlayElement`](https://github.com/webqit/playui/tree/master/packages/playui-element))

+**--> Example 5:** Check out how `<script reflex></script>` elements bring Reflex-Functions-based reactivity to HTML! ([Visit OOHTML](https://github.com/webqit/oohtml#reactive-html))

+**--> Example 6:** Check out how the `ReflexFunction.inspect()` method ties in with the [Observer API](https://github.com/webqit/observer)! ([Visit example](https://github.com/webqit/reflex-functions/wiki#example-usecase))

 ## The Polyfill

-Reflex Functions are being developed as something to be used today - via a polyfill.
+Reflex Functions is being developed as something to be used today - via a polyfill.
 The polyfill features a specialized compiler and a small *runtime* that work together to enable all of Reflex Functions as documented, with quite a few exceptions.
 Known limitations are in the area of syntax, and these can be found in the relevant parts of the [docs](https://github.com/webqit/reflex-functions/wiki).

 <details><summary>Load from a CDN</summary>